 The Law Teaching Advising section of the HLS website can provide students with a great deal of information to guide their consideration of law teaching as a career.
-Students who would like more information about pursuing a career in law teaching may contact Susannah Barton Tobin, Assistant Dean for Academic Career Advising, at firstname.lastname@example.org.
+Students who would like more information about pursuing a career in law teaching may contact Susannah Barton Tobin, Assistant Dean for Academic Career Advising.

 Among the opportunities available to current JD, LLM, and SJD students are the Summer Academic Fellowships.
-Students who would like more information about the summer academic fellowships may contact Tom Graca, Assistant Dean for Academic and Faculty Affairs, at email@example.com.
+Students who would like more information about the summer academic fellowships may contact Tom Graca, Assistant Dean for Faculty and Academic Affairs.

 HLS also offers a large number of residential academic fellowships for those moving toward a career as law professors.
 HLS residential academic fellows use their time here to prepare for entry-level law teaching jobs by undertaking original research and writing and becoming members of the community of HLSand Harvard University scholars.